Loi (surname): Origins

 The Chinese surname meaning "thunder" is spelled in Vietnamese as Lôi ([loj˧], that being the Sino-Vietnamese pronunciation of the original Chinese character).

-Loi is also a surname found in Manipur, India, from the word loi meaning "scheduled caste" in the Meitei language.
+Loi is a surname found in Punjab, it is a common Sikh Jatt surname used by farmers/landowners.
+The surname Loi only belongs to the Jatt caste within the Sikh and Punjabi community.

-As an Italian surname, Loi appears to have originated as a shortened form of some given name, possibly the Sardinian Balloe, or the Sicilian Aloi (the local form of the name Eligio).
+As an Italian surname, Loi appears to have originated as a shortened form of some given name, possibly the Sardinian Balloe/Balloi, or the Sicilian Aloi (the local form of the name Eligio).

 Loi may also be a Greek surname.

 Statistics

 In Italy, 2,716 families bore the surname Loi, with the great majority of them (2,061, 76%) located in Sardinia, and only 10 (0.5%) located in Sicily.

 According to statistics cited by Patrick Hanks, there were 282 people on the island of Great Britain and one on the island of Ireland with the surname Loi as of 2011.
 There was one person with the surname Loi on the island of Great Britain in 1881.